Professor Robert GeyerProfessor

 - reviewed articles and/or written book reviews for, British Journal of Politics and International Relations, Cambridge Review of International Affairs, Comparative European Politics, Current Politics and Economics of Europe, European Political Science, Governance, International Theory, International Politics, Journal of Artificial Societies and Social Simulation, Journal of Common Market Studies, Journal of European Social Policy, New Political Economy, Policy and Politics, Politics and Policy, Policy Studies, Political Studies, Political Studies Review, Progress in Development Studies, Review of Radical Political Economics, Social Science and Medicine, Theory, Culture and Society, Times Higher Education Supplement and West European Politics and reviewed book proposals for Cambridge University, Palgrave, Radcliffe, Routledge, Sage and Policy Press.

 My research interests have evolved in several directions.
 My main focus is on complexity theory and public policy.
 My recent book publications, including co-authored and co-edited books, are Handbook on Complexity and Public Policy, 2015; Complexity and Public Policy, 2010; Complexity, Science and Society, 2007 and Riding the Diabetes Rollercoaster, 2007.
 I have also written various articles in this field and have featured in six short films:

 Introduction to the film series: http://www.youtube.com/watch?v=BO9lbEPWbZoComplexity and public policy: http://www.youtube.com/watch?v=-wz6RIHu83kMoving from complexity: http://www.youtube.com/watch?v=5Zz2w5zRYjsComplexity and the Stacey Diagram: http://www.youtube.com/watch?v=10sTkUlylGI Complexity and health an interview with Dr Samir Rihani http://www.youtube.com/watch?v=gyuVDo1DmBIComplexity and social policy an interview with Professor Eileen Munro, author of the influential Munro Review of Child Protection: http://www.youtube.com/watch?v=n3n9cWLuGXg

 My other core area of research is in EU social and health policy with a particular emphasis on drug advertising policy.
-My key publications include a co-authored book, Integrating UK and European Social Policy, 2005 and single authored book Exploring European Social Policy, 2000 and a number of related articles.
+My key publications include a co-authored book, Integrating UK and European Social Policy, 2005 and single authored books Exploring European Social Policy, 2000 and The Uncertain Union, 1997 and a number of related articles.
 My other areas of interest are in international political economy, Scandinavian social democracy, European politics in general.

 PhD Supervision Interests